prevwong/craft.js/site/docs/api/useEditor.md

         ["undo", "() => void", "Undo the last recorded action"], ["redo", "() => void", "Redo the last undone action"], ["ignore", "() => ActionMethods", "Run an action without recording its changes in the history"], ["throttle", "(throttleRate: number = 500) => ActionMethods", "Run an action while throttling its changes recorded to the history.
-This is useful if you need to group the changes made by a certain action as a single history record"], ]]
+This is useful if you need to group the changes made by a certain action as a single history record within a specified time window (throttleRate)."], ["merge", "() => ActionMethods", "Run an action and merge its changes into the latest recorded history entry.
+This is useful for combining multiple related changes into a single history record."], ]]
     ]],
     ["query", "QueryMethods", [